 Even normal tuning will cause both the peg and the peg hole to wear smooth.
 This causes slipping.
 To give the peg more grip, apply ordinary Lava brand soap (dry) against the peg shafts where they have become polished and shiny.
 When pegs become seriously worn, see your repairman.

-Things to be done ONLY BY YOUR REPAIRMAN
+Things to be done only by your repairman

 Don’t let grooves develop under the strings.
 Grooves prohibit free vibration of the strings.
 Be sure the board has a sufficient concave dip.
 See your repairman.
-He will also check the gro0ves in the nut for excessive wear.
+He will also check the grooves in the nut for excessive wear.

 In warm weather, the top of the instrument swells upward.
 This raises the bridge and lifts the strings too high above the fingerboard for comfortable playing.
 A lower bridge is required.
-In cold weather the top is at its lowest level.
+In cold weather, the top is at its lowest level.
 Then a higher bridge is required.
-Otherwise the strings will be too close to the fingerboard to permit free vibration.
+Otherwise, the strings will be too close to the fingerboard to permit free vibration.
 See your repairman.

 If the post was fitted during cold weather, it may be too short for summer use when the top rises.
 Conversely, if it was fitted in warm weather, it may be too long for winter use when the top subsides.
 Unless the post fits properly, the tone will be disturbed.
-If it falls, or moves, loosen the string tension slightly and ask your teacher or repairman to reposition it.
+If it falls, or moves, loosen the string tension slightly and ask your teacher or repairman to re-position it.

 Check your instrument regularly to note whether the top or back has become unglued from the ribs at any point.
 If so, do not neglect this; see your repairman as soon as practicable.